Goal 15: Life on Land

 With 88 acres of green space hosting a plethora of species, our Biodiversity Action Plan seeks not only to 'do no harm', but also to instigate projects and strategies that make a positive contribution for all life on our sites.

-We partnered with UrbanBuzz to develop our bee-utiful campus, with a number of projects to enhance our sites for pollinators and other important species - including wildflower areas, beehives, edible planters and a Forest Garden for all our staff, students and visitors to enjoy.
+We have undertaken number of projects to enhance our sites for pollinators and other important species - including wildflower areas, beehives, edible planters and a Forest Garden for all our staff, students and visitors to enjoy.